DynamicGenetics/Epicosm_legacy/README.md

 the script will ascertain MongoDB's status, and start it if it is not running.
 The working database will be stored in the folder where you place your local copy of this repository (not the default location of /data/db).
-For Linux and Mac, use your package manager (eg. apt, yum, yast)
+For Linux and MacOS, use your package manager (eg. apt, yum, yast), for example:
-for example:
 apt install mongodb

 4: The following Python3 dependencies will need to be installed, and are most easily done with pip: